javascript-tutorial/en.javascript.info/1-js/05-data-types/09-keys-values-entries/article.md

 alert(doublePrices.meat); // 8
 ```

 It may look difficult from the first sight, but becomes easy to understand after you use it once or twice.

-We can make powerful one-liners for more complex transforms this way.
-It's only important to keep balance, so that the code is still simple enough to understand it.
+We can make powerful chains of transforms this way.